Binding energies of ground and isomeric states in neutron-rich ruthenium isotopes: measurements at JYFLTRAP and comparison to theory: Experimental method

 In addition, $^{113}$Ru$^{2+}$ ions were produced via the in-trap decay of $^{113}$Tc ($T_{1/2} = 152(8)$~ms \cite{NUBASE20}).
 The $^{113}$Tc$^+$ ions, produced via fission, were captured in the first trap after which, the ion motion was let to cool for $102$~ms. Then a dipolar excitation on the magnetron frequency was applied for $10$~ms. During the trapping time a fraction of the $^{113}$Tc$^+$ ion sample $\beta$-decay to $^{113}$Ru$^{2+}$.
 Quadrupolar excitation of $100$~ms was used to select the ions of interest by matching the excitation frequency of $^{113}$Ru$^{2+}$ ions.
 After, the $^{113}$Ru$^{2+}$ ions were sent to the second trap for the precision mass measurement.

 In the presence of a magnetic field of strength $B$, the mass $m$ of an ion is related to its cyclotron frequency $\nu_c$:

 where $q/m$ is the charge-to-mass ratio of the measured ion.
 To determine the magnetic field strength precisely, $^{133}$Cs$^+$ ions from the IGISOL offline surface ion source station \cite{Vilen2020} were used as a reference for the mass measurement of $^{113,115}$Ru$^+$ ground states and $^{117}$Ru$^+$.
 For the mass measurement of isomeric states in $^{113,115}$Ru, the ground-state masses were used as a reference.
 To account for the temporal magnetic field fluctuations, ruthenium ions and their references were measured alternately.
-The atomic mass $m$ is determined from the frequency ratio $r=\nu_{\rm c,ref.}/\nu_{c}$ between the singly-charged reference ions and the ions of interest:
+The atomic mass $m$ is determined from the frequency ratio $r=\nu_{\rm c,ref.}/\nu_{c}$ between the reference ions and the ions of interest:

-where $m_e$ and $m_{\rm ref}$ are the mass of an electron and the atomic mass of the reference, respectively.
+where $M_{ref}$ is an atomic mass of the reference, $m_{e}$ is an electron mass, $z_i$ and $z_{ref}$ are charge states of the ion of interest and the reference ion, respectively.
 The isomer excitation energies were extracted as follows:

-where $m_{\rm gs}$ is the ground-state atomic mass and $c$ is the speed of light in vacuum.
+where $m_{\rm gs}$ is the ground-state atomic mass, $z$ is the charge state of the reference ion and the ion of interest (both either singly-charged, $z=1$, or doubly-charged, $z=2$ in this experiment), and $c$ is the speed of light in vacuum.
 Contribution from electron binding energies are on the order of eV and have thus been neglected.

 To measure the masses of the ground- and isomeric states in $^{113,115}$Ru, the PI-ICR technique~\cite{Eliseev2014,Nesterenko2018} was utilized in the precision trap.
-The determination of the ion's cyclotron frequency with PI-ICR is based on a measurement of the phase difference $\phi_c$ between the accumulated magnetron and cyclotron motion phases projected onto a position-sensitive microchannel plate (2D MCP) detector after a phase accumulation time $t_{acc}$:
+With the PI-ICR technique, the ion's cyclotron frequency is determined by measuring the sum of the accumulated residual phases of the magnetron ($\phi_-$) and cyclotron ($\phi_+$) motions that are projected onto a position-sensitive microchannel plate (2D MCP) detector after a phase accumulation time $t_{acc}$.
+Using the polar angles of the cyclotron ($\alpha_+$) and magnetron ($\alpha_-$) phase images on the detector, the angle between the motion phases with respect to the center spot is $\alpha_c=\alpha_+-\alpha_-$.
+This can be used for the determination of the cyclotron frequency: